Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Simulation Results

-To evaluate the system's sensing performance, we further investigate the fRIS beampattern under different weighting coefficients, and compare with the ideal case and the baselines in Fig.\ref{Fig_Beams}.
-It is worth noting that the targets are assumed to lie at an angle of $0^\circ$ in elevate, so that the beampatterns of the cross section at $0^\circ$ in elevate are plotted for clearer observations and easier comparisons.
-In Fig.\ref{Fig_Beam_01} - Fig.\ref{Fig_Beam_09}, the practical, sensing-only and ideal beampatterns are illustrated for the weighted coefficients $\alpha=0.1, 0.5 \text{ and } 0.9$, respectively.
-It can be observed that beams are consistently formed in the target directions across all $\alpha$ values.
-However, in the case of $\alpha=0.1$ where the system is biased towards communication, the beam is not as similar as the sensing-only case and exhibits higher sidelobe levels.
-In contrast, when $\alpha=0.5$ and $\alpha=0.9$ where the system is increasingly biased towards the sensing, the practical beams gradually align with the sensing-only case.
-On the other hand, Fig.\ref{Fig_Beam_Comp} compares the beampattern obtained from different approaches when $\alpha=0.5$.
-It can be found that all the beampatterns have formed peaks in the target directions, but the proposed method achieves lower sidelobe levels compared to the conventional case and higher peaks compared to the "DPS" and "Rand" cases.
+For the sensing performance evaluation, we demonstrate the fRIS beampattern under different weighting coefficients ($\alpha=0.1, 0.5,0.9$), and compare with the ideal case and the reference beampattern in Figs. \ref{Fig_Beam_01}-\ref{Fig_Beam_09}.
+It is observed that beams are consistently formed in the target directions.
+In the case of $\alpha=0.1$ where the system is biased towards communication, the beam is not as similar as the sensing-only case and exhibits higher sidelobe levels.
+In contrast, when $\alpha=0.5,0.9$ where the system is increasingly biased towards the sensing, the formed beams gradually align with the reference beampattern. {While a discrepancy in beampattern energy exists between the “Proposed” and “Sensing-only” cases, it arises from the joint optimization process, where the inherent tradeoff introduces a mismatch between the covariance of the actual signal $\mathbf{v}$ and that of the reference signal $\mathbf{s}_r$.
+Consequently, the realized signal may differ from $\mathbf{s}_r$ in both shape and power.
+In addition, since $\mathbf{s}_r$ is a virtual design target and not physically transmitted, this mismatch does not violate energy conservation. } On the other hand, Fig. \ref{Fig_Beam_Comp} compares the beampattern of different approaches.
+It is observed that all the beampatterns have formed peaks in the target directions.
+Meanwhile, the proposed method achieves lower sidelobe levels compared to the conventional case and higher peaks compared to the ``DPS" cases.

+{To further evaluate the sidelobe levels and the energy leakage, we demonstrate integrated sidelobe to mainlobe ratio (ISMR) \cite{ISMR} in Table \ref{tab:ISMR}.
+Specifically, ISMR is computed as the ratio of the integrated power in the sidelobe region to that in the mainlobe region.
+Given the target directions $\left[-20^\circ, 5^\circ, 30^\circ\right]$, we set the mainlobe regions as $\left[-30^\circ,-10^\circ\right] \cup \left[-5^\circ,15^\circ\right] \cup \left[20^\circ,40^\circ\right]$.} {It is observed that higher $\alpha$ yields lower ISMR, demonstrating better sidelobe suppression, while the proposed fRIS-aided design consistently achieves lower ISMR than the conventional RIS scheme with the same amount of element.
+For further sidelobe suppression, we may consider incorporating ISMR into optimization.
+Such enhancement is non-trivial and worth exploring in future work.}

+{Under closely spaced targets, we simulate the beampatterns when two targets are placed at $0^\circ$ and another at $5^\circ$ or $10^\circ$.
+The aperture size of fRIS is set as $A \! \in \! \{8\lambda, 12\lambda\}$ and the number of elements is set as $N \!\in\! \{16, 64\}$.
+Fig. \ref{angle_separation} reveals that larger angular separation improves beam distinguishability, while increasing aperture $A$ narrows the mainlobes.
+For instance, while $A \!=\!
+8\lambda$ leads to merged beams at $5^\circ$ separation, $A\! = \!12\lambda$ achieves separated peaks.
+Additionally, increasing $N$ can suppress the sidelobe and enhance the mainlobe gain. }